Welcome, New Cards, to the Exploratory & Transition Advising Orientation resource page!

 Transfer Student Checklist - http://louisville.edu/newcards/transfer-students/checklist

-- Exploring UofL Majors - This website lists all UofL majors, possible careers, and other information that can help you choose a major that fits you!
+- Exploring UofL Majors is a website that lists all UofL majors, possible careers, and other information that can help you choose a major that fits you!

-- How to Register in ULink (PDF) - Once you've met with your advisor and are ready to enroll in classes, follow these instructions!
-Additional instructions can be found on the Registrar's website.
-You will also need to complete your Pre-Registration Questions before you can enroll each semester - click HERE for instructions.
+- Once you've met with your advisor and are ready to enroll in classes, follow the instructions on our registration resources page!
+You can get more instructions and help with registration on the Registrar's website.
+You will also need to complete your Pre-Registration Questions before you can enroll each semester.

 - UofL Bookstore - After you have registered for classes, you'll need to purchase any required textbooks or course materials.
 You can see what course materials are required by searching on this website.